 Sean’s appellate experience includes litigating against government entities in matters involving constitutional, administrative, and criminal law.
 Examples include the following cases in which he served as lead appellate counsel on behalf of appellants who obtained favorable outcomes.

 • Howell v.
 Superintendent Albion SCI, 978 F.3d 54 (3d Cir.
-2020), vacating the district court’s order denying a Rule 60(b)(6) motion to reopen, on a gateway claim of actual innocence, the long-dismissed habeas case of the appellant, who had been convicted of felony murder in 1984, at age 18, and sentenced to life without parole.
+2020): on a claim of actual innocence, vacating the district court’s order denying a Rule 60(b)(6) motion to reopen the long-dismissed habeas case of the appellant, who had been convicted of felony murder in 1984, at age 18, and sentenced to life without parole.
 The Third Circuit remanded for an evidentiary hearing on actual innocence.
 (On remand, the district court granted the writ of habeas corpus and vacated appellant’s convictions.)

 • Covey v.
 Assessor of Ohio County, 777 F.3d 186 (4th Cir.
-2015), reversing dismissal of civil claims asserting Fourth Amendment violations by officials (a tax assessor, then state and federal law enforcement) who, without a warrant, discovered marijuana in the curtilage of appellants’ rural home.
+2015): reversing dismissal of Bivens and Section 1983 claims asserting Fourth Amendment violations by officials (a tax assessor and a federal/state drug task force) who, without a warrant, discovered marijuana in the curtilage of appellants’ rural home.
 The Fourth Circuit held that appellants stated unreasonable-search claims despite the “knock and talk” doctrine, qualified immunity, etc.

 • Branch v.
 Sweeney, 758 F.3d 226 (3d Cir.
-2014), vacating district court’s order dismissing state prisoner’s habeas claim that his counsel at his homicide trial rendered ineffective assistance by not presenting two additional witnesses to bolster the defense’s case about the identity of the shooter.
+2014): vacating dismissal of state prisoner’s habeas claim that his counsel at his homicide trial rendered ineffective assistance by not presenting two additional witnesses to bolster the defense’s case about the identity of the shooter.
 The Third Circuit ordered an evidentiary hearing upon rejecting the state’s AEDPA arguments and ruling that the witness accounts would’ve had a reasonable probability of changing the jury’s verdict, given ballistics and other evidence.

 • Lesesne v.
 Doe, 712 F.3d 584 (D.C.
 Cir.
-2013), reversing summary judgment on appellant’s claim that D.C. officials were deliberately indifferent to his safety and medical needs as a pretrial detainee, in violation of his due process rights.
+2013): reversing summary judgment on appellant’s claim that D.C. officials were deliberately indifferent to his safety and medical needs as a pretrial detainee, in violation of his due process rights.
 In reinstating his claim, the D.C.
-Circuit held that the Prison Litigation Reform Act’s exhaustion requirement doesn’t apply to a prison-conditions claim filed after release, and that the forfeiture doctrine didn’t bar resolution of that issue despite his failure to raise it below.
+Circuit held as a matter of statutory interpretation that the Prison Litigation Reform Act’s exhaustion requirement doesn’t apply to a prison-conditions claim filed after release, and that the forfeiture doctrine didn’t bar resolution of that issue despite his failure to raise it below.

 • Robinson v.
 Clipse, 602 F.3d 605 (4th Cir.
-2010), reversing the grant of summary judgment to the defendant, a South Carolina state trooper.
-The Fourth Circuit reinstated appellant’s claim that the trooper violated appellant’s constitutional right to be free from excessive force when, following a chase, the trooper fired his gun a number of times into the vehicle that appellant was driving, striking him.
+2010): reversing grant of summary judgment to the defendant and reinstating appellant’s claim that a South Carolina state trooper violated appellant’s constitutional right to be free from excessive force when, following a chase, the trooper fired his gun a number of times into the vehicle that appellant was driving, striking him.

 • Rendelman v.
 Rouse, 569 F.3d 182 (4th Cir.
-2009).
-After briefing on appeal from the summary judgment denial of an Orthodox Jewish state inmate’s pursuit of kosher dietary accommodations under the Religious Land Use and Institutionalized Persons Act, the state announced—several days before oral argument—that it would change policy to provide kosher accommodations in its prisons.
+2009); after briefing on appeal from the summary judgment denial of an Orthodox Jewish state inmate’s pursuit of kosher dietary accommodations under the Religious Land Use and Institutionalized Persons Act, the state announced—several days before oral argument—that it would change its policy and provide kosher accommodations in its prisons.
 The Fourth Circuit noted this change in ruling that injunctive relief became moot upon appellant’s transfer to a federal prison during appeal.

-In his prior stint in private practice, Sean was involved in numerous appeals and an array of dispositive motions, including:
+In private practice, Sean has been involved in numerous appeals and an array of dispositive motions litigating a wide range of issues supporting business enterpises, including:

 • Appellate representation successfully defending the constitutionality of a state’s cap on punitive damages.

-• Appellate representation in different cases for large corporations successfully defending the constitutionality of various tax and other economic development incentives.
+• Appellate representation in multiple cases for corporations successfully defending the constitutionality of various tax and other economic development incentives.

 • Appellate representation in cases involving denial class action certification, approval of class action settlements, the civil RICO statute, investment securities under UCC Article 8, partnership disputes, punitive damages, liability for unfair or deceptive trade practices, and other issues.